© 2005 – 2018

-[Former] Black Hawk County Sheriff Mike Kubik said officials weren’t sure if the body had been dumped at the creek or if the death occurred there, and no arrests have been made in the case.
+[Then] Black Hawk County Sheriff Mike Kubik said officials weren’t sure if the body had been dumped at the creek or if the death occurred there, and no arrests have been made in the case.

 Authorities investigated possible connections between the two murders, but later said they were not connected.

 “Their paths had crossed, but there’s nothing we found at all that these were related,” Des Moines Police Sgt.
 Tom Trimble told the Cedar Rapids Gazette in an article published August 18, 1995.
 “There were no real similarities at all in the method.”

 A business rival beat Peterson to death in August 1994, a year before Buck’s murder.

 An August 12 article in the Courier — before officials had formally identified Buck’s body — had confirmed the body found in Black Hawk County was not that of missing Mason City anchorwoman Jodi Huisentruit, 27, who’d apparently been abducted from her Mason City apartment six weeks earlier.

 Kubik retired in December 2008 after spending almost four decades in law enforcement and five terms leading the Black Hawk County Sheriff’s Office.